Men’s mental health is an important yet often overlooked health concern.

 Therapy can help people work through issues that have triggered mental health conditions.
 It can also help individuals manage their symptoms, change their negative thoughts and unhelpful behaviors, and learn new coping skills.

 There are many different styles of therapy.
-In order to be effective, it is essential that people find the right therapist and type of therapy for them.
+In order for it to be effective, it is essential that people find the right therapist and type of therapy for them.

 A doctor may prescribe medication to treat various mental health conditions or symptoms associated with those illnesses.